cockroachdb/docs/v2.0/demo-automatic-cloud-migration.md

 ## Step 8.
 Watch data balance across all 6 nodes

-Back in the Admin UI, hover over the **Replicas per Node** graph again.
+Back on the **Overview** dashboard in Admin UI, hover over the **Replicas per Node** graph again.
 Because you used [`--locality`](configure-replication-zones.html#descriptive-attributes-assigned-to-nodes) to specify that nodes are running on 2 clouds, you'll see an approximately even number of replicas on each node, indicating that CockroachDB has automatically rebalanced replicas across both simulated clouds:

 <img src="{{ 'images/v2.0/admin_ui_replicas_migration2.png' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />